Railway air brake: European systems

+Historically, and according to UIC 540, we distinguish systems technically approved since 1927-1932 such as: Westinghouse W, Knorr K, Kunze-Knorr, Drolshammer, Bozic, Hildebrand-Knorr.

-European railway air brakes include the Kunze-Knorr brake (invented by Georg Knorr and manufactured by Knorr-Bremse) and the Oerlikon.
-The working principle is the same as for the Westinghouse air brake.
-In the steam era, Britain's railways were divided – some using vacuum brakes and some using air brakes – but there was a gradual standardization on the vacuum brake.
+In the steam era, Britain's railways were divided–some using vacuum brakes and some using air brakes–but there was a gradual standardization on the vacuum brake.
 Some locomotives, e.g. on the London, Brighton and South Coast Railway, were dual-fitted so that they could work with either vacuum- or air-braked trains.
 In the diesel era, the process was reversed and British Railways switched from vacuum-braked to air-braked rolling stock in the 1960s.

 Vacuum brakes

 The main competitor to the air brake is the vacuum brake, which operates on negative pressure.
 The vacuum brake is a little simpler than the air brake.
 Instead of an air compressor, steam engines have an ejector with no moving parts, and diesel or electric locomotives have a mechanical or electrical "exhauster".
 Disconnection taps at the ends of cars are not required because the loose hoses are sucked onto a mounting block.

 However, the maximum pressure in a vacuum system is limited to atmospheric pressure, so all the equipment has to be much larger and heavier to compensate.
 That disadvantage is made worse at high altitude.
 The vacuum brake is also considerably slower to both apply and release the brake, which requires a greater level of skill and anticipation from the driver.
 Conversely, the vacuum brake originally had the advantage of allowing gradual release, whereas the Westinghouse automatic air brake was originally available in only the direct-release form still common in freight service.

 A primary fault of vacuum brakes is the inability to find leaks easily.
 In a positive air system, a leak is quickly found due to the escaping pressurized air.
 Discovering a vacuum leak is more difficult, although it is easier to repair, because a piece of rubber (for example) can just be tied around the leak and will be firmly held in place by the vacuum.

 Electro-vacuum brakes have been used with considerable success on South African electric multiple unit trains.
 Despite requiring larger and heavier equipment, as stated above, the performance of the electro-vacuum brake approached that of contemporary electro-pneumatic brakes.
 However, their use has not been repeated.